syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 ## DragEvents

-SfRadialMenu provides the DragBegin and DragEnd events, which occurs when the RadialMenu is dragged.
+SfRadialMenu provides the DragBegin and DragEnd events that occur when the RadialMenu is dragged.

 ### DragBegin

-This event occurs when RadialMenu is started to drag with `DragBeginEventArgs`.
+This event occurs when you start dragging RadialMenu with `DragBeginEventArgs`.

-* `Position` - Gets the start position of the RadialMenu.
+* `Position`: Gets the start position of the RadialMenu.

-* `Handled` - Gets or sets the boolean value for enabling and disabling the dragging of RadialMenu.
+* `Handled`: Gets or sets the Boolean value for enabling and disabling the dragging of RadialMenu.

 To hook the [DragBegin](https://help.syncfusion.com/cr/xamarin-ios/Syncfusion.SfRadialMenu.iOS~Syncfusion.SfRadialMenu.iOS.SfRadialMenu~DragBegin_EV.html) event and to get the start position and restrict dragging, refer to the following code example.